Chatbots are replacing mobile apps as the key growth area for developers.

 - Purchase a domain.
 GoDaddy is very popular and works just fine, but I am now really liking Namecheap.
 They came in at #2 in a recent Lifehacker survey of domain name registrars, primarily because they are one of the most affordable, yet have good customer service.

-If the name of your app is not available as a .com domain name, try different variations of it.
-For example, Flappy Bird could use something like flappybirdsapp.com or theflappybirdsapp.com.
+If the name of your chatbot is not available as a .com domain name, try different variations of it.
+FOr example, many domain extensions are becoming more widely accepted now, including the .ai domain for artificial intelligence related companies.
 You get the idea.

 I highly recommend Bluehost, as I’ve always had good experiences with them, and their reputation in the industry is excellent.